MartinGuehmann/preselector/docs/index.rst

-preselector.uni-jena.de
+﻿preselector.uni-jena.de
 =======================

-preselector.uni-jena.de (https://preselector.uni-jena.de/) is a free online tool for preselection digests during molecular cloning.
-Digests of donor vectors using restriction enzymes can be incomplete, which can lead to religation of the donor backbone.
-In consequence, the transformation can be contaminated a high backgroud level of false positives.
+preselector.uni-jena.de (https://preselector.uni-jena.de/) is a free online tool for planing preselection digests in molecular cloning.
+Digests of donor vectors with restriction enzymes can be incomplete.
+This contamination leads to religation of the donor backbone, and results in a high background level of false positive clones.
 Preselection digests can reduce or even eliminate this background (illustrated below).

-preselector.uni-jena.de helps to identify appropriate restriction enzymes for preselection digests by matching provided DNA sequences with a restriction enzyme recognition sites and comparing availability of those sites in between the provided DNA sequences.
-The application is implemented in JavaScript and runs locally in the browser of the user, guaranteeing confidentiallity of DNA sequences.
+preselector.uni-jena.de identifies fitting restriction enzymes for preselection digests by finding the enzymes that cut in one sequence (e.g. the recipient plasmid) but not in the other (e.g. the final plasmid).
+The tool is implemented in JavaScript and runs locally in the browser of the user, guaranteeing confidentiality of DNA sequences.

 .. image:: images/preselectionDigest.png
   :width: 600